sktime/pytorch-forecasting/docs/source/developer_guide.rst

   ``forecaster_pytorch_v1``.)
 * **Passes** ``check_estimator`` (run it before opening a PR; see `Test`_).
-* **Provides** ``get_test_train_params``: the first entry must be ``{}`` so default construction is tested, and every entry must be low-compute so CI does not time out.
+* **Provides** ``get_test_train_params``: the first entry must be ``{}`` so default construction is tested, and every entry must be low-compute (minimal sequence length, tiny hidden sizes) so CI does not time out.
 * **Guarded soft-dependency imports**: import any non-core package *inside the method that needs it*, not at module top level, so the core still imports.